Fortune (Chris Brown album): Advertising

 On June 19, the R&B singer premiered his commercial for the project.
 The ad features a young Asian kid who walks into an abandoned warehouse and is confronted by shadowy figures.
-The mysterious shadows are after the glowing cube that's glowing inside his backpack.
+The mysterious shadows are in pursuit of a glowing cube nestled inside his backpack.
 The kid doesn't want them to have it so he defends himself against his attackers with a couple of acrobatic break-dancing moves.
-He then runs into a secret room where the glowing cube flies into the wall and unlocks a secret code, which reveals Chris Brown, himself.
+He then runs into a secret room where the glowing cube flies into the wall and unlocks a secret code, which reveals Chris Brown himself.
 The singer appears out of the wall and then absolves into the Fortune CD, which the amazed kid holds in hands.

 Singles

-"Turn Up the Music" was released to contemporary hit radio in the US on February 7, 2012 as the album's lead single.
+"Turn Up the Music" was released to contemporary hit radio in the US on February 7, 2012, as the album's lead single.
 Music critics gave "Turn Up the Music" positive reviews; they praised its production and compared the song to Brown's previous singles "Forever" (2008) and "Yeah 3x" (2010).
 "Turn Up the Music" peaked at number 10 on the US Billboard Hot 100 chart, becoming Brown's eleventh top ten single on the chart.
 It also reached the top ten in Australia and New Zealand, and peaked at number one in the UK, becoming Brown's first UK number one single.

-"Sweet Love" was sent to US urban contemporary radio on April 10, 2012 as the second single from the album.
+"Sweet Love" was sent to US urban contemporary radio on April 10, 2012, as the second single from the album.
 The song reached number 89 on the US Billboard Hot 100 chart, and number 25 on the US Hot R&B/Hip-Hop Songs chart.

-"Till I Die", featuring rappers Big Sean and Wiz Khalifa, was released to US rhythmic contemporary radio on May 1, 2012 as the third single from Fortune.
+"Till I Die", featuring rappers Big Sean and Wiz Khalifa, was released to US rhythmic contemporary radio on May 1, 2012, as the third single from Fortune.
 "Till I Die" received positive reviews from music critics, most of whom praised the production.
 It peaked at number 17 on the US Rap Songs chart, and at number 14 on the US Hot R&B/Hip-Hop Songs chart.

-"Don't Wake Me Up" was sent to US contemporary hit radio on June 12, 2012 as the album's fourth single.
+"Don't Wake Me Up" was sent to US contemporary hit radio on June 12, 2012, as the album's fourth single.
 "Don't Wake Me Up" received positive reviews from music critics, who generally praised its production.
 It reached the top ten in Australia, Austria, Ireland, Japan, New Zealand, Norway and the UK.
 In the US, "Don't Wake Me Up" peaked at number 10 on the Billboard Hot 100 chart, becoming Brown's twelfth top ten single on the chart, and his second top ten single from Fortune, following "Turn Up the Music".

 "Don't Judge Me" was sent to US urban contemporary radio on August 14, 2012, as the album's fifth single.
 The song peaked at number 21 on the US Hot R&B/Hip-Hop Songs chart, and at number 67 on the Billboard Hot 100 chart.